codeclinic/wp-spamfree/readme.txt

 4. If you have JavaScript and cookies enabled, and get a WordPress error message asking you to enable these and go back to the comment form, then there may be a JavaScript conflict that is preventing the WP-SpamFree code from setting a cookie.
 If you are familiar with JavaScript, view the source code of your page.
 JavaScript code containing "window.onload" that appears after the line of code calling the `wpSpamFree.js` file may be conflicting with the WP-SpamFree code.

+5. If you have recently upgraded WordPress, you will need to repeat step #2 from the installation instructions, as the update will have overwritten your changes to `wp-comments-post.php`.

-5. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).
+6. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).

 = Notes =
 WP-SpamFree was created specifically to stop comment spam, not trackback and pingback spam.
 Akismet is able to recognize the latter two fairly well, so instead of re-inventing the wheel, we recommend using the two plugins in tandem.

 = Changelog =
+Version 1.1, released 01/13/08:

+* Improved security by preventing site visitors from browsing contents of private directories.
+* Improved SEO by ensuring plugin pages don't get indexed in search engines.
+You don't want backend pages indexed for a number of reason, including security.

 Version 1.03, released 12/01/07:

 * Improved compatibility and minor bug fixes.